mckennapsean/dissertation/content/03-framework.md

 each of these activities, we specify succinct definitions, motivations, and expected visualization artifacts to be achieved.
 Furthermore, visualization designers can justifiably link design decisions they make with the visualization artifacts they produce through the levels of the nested model.
-This highlights potential validation or evaluative methods to perform, and we provide a table of user-centered design methods for further discoverability of new methods to utilize.
+These decisions highlight potential validation or evaluative methods to perform, and we provide a table of user-centered design methods for further discoverability of new methods to utilize.
 We also showcase the flexibility of the design activity framework with generalized flow principles illustrated in several design timelines for tracking and documenting the visualization design process.
 Together, these contributions improve upon existing design process models due to the design activity framework's overall increased achievability, flexibility, justifiability, discoverability, and actionability.

 The design activity framework is specific to visualization in a variety of ways.